-Don't risk an unexpected fall with Fall Detection on Apple Watch Series 5
+Don't risk an unexpected fall with fall detection on Apple Watch

 What settings must be turned on for fall detection to work?

-You must have wrist detection on for your Apple Watch to automatically call emergency services.
+You must have wrist detection on for your Apple Watch to call emergency services automatically.

 - Open the Settings app on your Apple Watch.
-2, Tap Passcode.

-How do you turn fall detection off
+How to turn fall detection off

-Fall detection on your Apple Watch Series 4 is off by default unless you are age 65 or older.

-If you've entered your age when you set up your Apple Watch or in the Health app and you're age 65 and over, this feature automatically turns on.

 - Launch the Watch app on your iPhone.